Ismaila Jome: Minnesota United

-Jome signed a professional contract with Minnesota United FC which was announced in March 2016.
+Jome signed a professional contract with Minnesota United FC announced in March 2016.
 He made his professional debut on July 23, 2016, as a 63rd-minute substitute against Fort Lauderdale Strikers and scored his first professional goal just seven minutes later in the 70th minute in a 3–1 victory for Minnesota.

 Nashville SC

 On May 22, 2018, Jome signed with USL side Nashville SC.
-On November 14, 2018, Nashville announced that they had not re-signed Jome for the 2019 season.
+On November 14, 2018, Nashville announced they had not re-signed Jome for the 2019 season.

 Portland Timbers

 On April 2, 2021, Jome was signed to a one-year contract by Major League Soccer side Portland Timbers.
-Following the 2021 season, Portland opted to decline their contract option on Jome.
+Later that month, the club announced Jome had ruptured his Achilles tendon in training and would be out for the remainder of the year.
+Following the 2021 season, Portland declined their contract option on Jome.

+San Antonio FC

+On June 21, 2023, Jome signed with USL Championship side San Antonio FC until the end of the 2023 season.

+Spokane Velocity FC

+On June 21, 2024, Jome signed with Spokane Velocity FC for its inaugural season in the USL League One.